anilembel/NLP_Movie_Recommendation/README.md

 Link Of the App : https://anilembel-nlp-movie-recommendation-app-21t86r.streamlit.app/

-Certainly, here's the text version of your project description:

 Hello I am Anil, This is the project that my education in the field of NLP, which was given to me during the Becode Training process.